The Ballad Of Sir Frankie Crisp (Let It Roll)

 Find me where ye echo lays

-Lose your bodies in the maze
+Lose ye bodies in the maze

-See the lord and all the mouths he feeds
+See the Lord and all the mouths he feeds

 Let it roll among the weeds